koutsie/rocket/README.md

 # rocket
-A fast and simple browser for the modern web
+A out of the box, fast and simple browser for the modern web

 #### How to:
 1. Clone